MusicFriendsApp/MusicFriends-APP/README.md

-# SpotifyFriends-APP
+# MusicFriends-APP
 # A Social Networking/Friendship App based on Spotify API

-SpotifyFriends is a web application that allows users to connect, network, and potentially meet others with similar music tastes.
+MusicFriends is a web application that allows users to connect, network, and potentially meet others with similar music tastes.
 Users can discover new music, create playlists, and find meaningful connections, with other users, based on their favorite artists and genres.

 ## Features